 You will need to provide the following information when requesting the setup: Single Sign On Issuer URL, Single Sign On Target URL (Optional for IdP-Initiated SSO), and Single Sign On x509 Certificate.

-To configure Procore's IdP-Initiated SSO solution for Microsoft Azure Active Directory (Azure AD).
+To configure Procore's IdP-Initiated Single Sign-On (SSO) solution for Microsoft Azure Active Directory (Azure AD).

-If your company manages your users with Microsoft Azure Active Directory, you can leverage its Single Sign-On (SSO) capabilities.
-This give your end users the ability authenticate their identify for the Procore application using their Microsoft Azure Active Directory account.
+If your company manages your users with Azure AD, you can leverage its SSO capabilities.
+This gives your end users the ability to authenticate their identify for the Procore application using their Azure AD account.
 With this SSO integration, you can: